April 23, 2019

 “We are thrilled to collaborate with Casa Italiana to bring this exhibition of Renato’s work to New York.
 Our institutions want to create programs that foster a meaningful connection between Italian and American cultures,” states Vittorio Calabrese, director of Magazzino Italian Art Foundation.
 “Renato’s work investigates moments of connection between land and sea.
 With poignancy, Renato unravels a common thread that sheds light on how we experience and understand our environments.”

-During his stay in Cold Spring and New York City, Leotta launched several new projects that activated the surrounding environment.
+During his stay in Cold Spring and New York City, Leotta launched several new projects that activate the surrounding environment.
 Leotta constructed a camera obscura submerged in the Hudson River that captured images of the full moon, which the artist calls Lunagrammas.
 As a new iteration of his ongoing Gipsoteca project, TWO HANDS includes a series of sand relief sculptures casted directly on the beaches of Long Island and Portugal.
 In TWO HANDS, Leotta attempts to capture the moment when the sea meets the shore.
 He envisions the ocean as a participant in his creative process, acting on opposite sides of the Atlantic Ocean to create these sculptural works.
-At Magazzino Italian Art Foundation, Leotta presented Notte di San Lorenzo (New York City), a new site-specific installation that connects his lemon grove in Sicily, a continuing source of inspiration for the artist, to the bucolic Cold Spring landscape, Magazzino’s grounds, the Hudson River and New York City.
-Building upon his recent work Notte di San Lorenzo (2018), that debuted at the Manifesta 12 in Palermo, Sicily, Leotta’s project at Magazzino forged a composite landscape drawing from his experience of domestic and natural spaces across locations, bringing these disparate terrains into coexistence.
+At Magazzino Italian Art Foundation, Leotta will present Notte di San Lorenzo (New York City), a new site-specific installation that connects his lemon grove in Sicily, a continuing source of inspiration for the artist, to the bucolic Cold Spring landscape, Magazzino’s grounds, the Hudson River and New York City.
+Building upon his recent work Notte di San Lorenzo (2018), that debuted at the Manifesta 12 in Palermo, Sicily, Leotta’s project at Magazzino will forge a composite landscape drawing from his experience of domestic and natural spaces across locations, bringing these disparate terrains into coexistence.

 About Renato Leotta

 Renato Leotta (b.
 1982, Turin) lives and works between Acireale and Turin and was the most recent Italian Fellow at the American Academy in Rome in 2019.
 Renato Leotta’s work is rooted in the act of observation, using the landscape as a subject.
 As an archaeologist of the Real, Renato Leotta tries—through his processes of observation—to identify and circumscribe a series of images, visualized through different media, that although being related to a specific time and space, contain a universal character.
-Moreover, by presenting the viewer with images that don’t center narration, he works around and resists the limitations of cliché
+Moreover, by presenting the viewer with images that don’t center narration, he works around and resists the limitations of cliché.

 In addition to his recent exhibition Eine Sandsammlung at the Kunst Halle Sankt Gallen (2018) and site-specific commission at Manifesta in Palazzo Butera in Palermo Sicily (2018), Leotta has had solo exhibitions in Madragoa, Lisbon (2017); Galleria Fonti, Naples (2015); Cripta747, Torino (2014).
 Select group exhibitions include Gopius Bau, Berlin (upcoming 2019); The Piedmont Pavilion, Venice (upcoming 2019); MAC, Sao Paulo; Museo Madre, Naples; Le Magasin, Grenoble; NAK, Aachen; Palazzo Fortuny, Venice (2017); Quadriennale di Roma, Rome (2016); Palais des Beaux-Arts, Brussels (2015).
 Leotta is a co-founder of CRIPTA747 in Torino.